Christmas day can be expensive, especially if you are hosting a lunch or dinner for your whole family.

-User Staceyjas asked if she was being unreasonable to think you should ask the family to pay for their Christmas lunch – explaining how her partner’s mother is planning to charge £17 (NZ$32) per head for the holiday meal.
+User Staceyjas asked if she was being unreasonable to think you shouldn't ask the family to pay for their Christmas lunch – explaining how her partner’s mother is planning to charge £17 (NZ$32) per head for the holiday meal.

 "She said she doesn't want to do it all from scratch and wants to get it all pre-done so it's more money," Staceyjas wrote.

-"I can see it from both sides and its hard work and can be expensive but not like she is financially destitute."
+"I can see it from both sides and it's hard work and can be expensive but not like she is financially destitute."

 Other Mumsnet users were quick to respond with differing opinions.

 Some agreed with the idea of asking everyone to help cover the costs of a Christmas meal.